donnapersonal/apsu-homepage-assessment/README.md

 ## Interaction States And Motion

+## Interaction States And Motion

-The design file does not specify complete hover, focus, pressed, disabled, or keyboard states, so these were designed in the implementation.
+The Figma boards define the main visual layout, but they do not fully specify hover, focus, pressed, disabled, keyboard, or validation states.
+I added those states during implementation so the page can be reviewed as a working interface rather than a static mockup.

-Self-designed states include:
+Implemented interaction states include:

-- Header links use hover color transitions and focus-visible rings.
+- Header links use hover color changes and focus-visible rings.
-- Mobile navigation uses a dialog-style open and close interaction.
+- Mobile navigation opens as a dialog-style menu with clear open and close states.
-- Primary and secondary CTA links use hover, focus, and pressed states.
+- Primary and secondary CTAs include hover, focus-visible, and pressed states.
-- Language chips expose selected state with `aria-pressed`; switchable languages have hover states.
+- Language chips expose the selected language with `aria-pressed`; supported prototype languages can switch the page copy.
-- FAQ rows expose expanded and collapsed states with `aria-expanded` and animated icon rotation.
+- FAQ rows expose collapsed and expanded states with `aria-expanded`.
-- Schedule carousel controls expose disabled states at the scroll edges.
+- Schedule carousel controls expose disabled states at the first and last slides.
 - Schedule carousel supports keyboard navigation with ArrowLeft, ArrowRight, Home, and End.
+- `BMI` calculator starts with an empty result panel, then renders the calculated result after valid height and weight input.
-- BMI form controls expose invalid states with `aria-invalid`.
+- `BMI` form controls expose invalid or incomplete values with `aria-invalid` and validation feedback instead of producing a result.
-- BMI unit controls use segmented pressed states.
+- `BMI` unit controls use segmented pressed states for imperial and metric input modes.
-- Motion uses short, restrained transitions and honors reduced-motion preferences where practical.
+- Motion uses short transitions and respects reduced-motion preferences where practical.

 ## Responsive Notes